Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/05_projectile_collision/index.md

 }
 ```

 A bounding box is most of the time created from a minimum and a maximum point.
+If you imagine a cube, you can think the minimum point as the bottom-left-front corner and the maximum point as the top-right-back corner.
 In our case, we create a bounding box that is centered on the enemy model, with a size of 30 units in each direction (X, Y, Z).

 > [!TIP]
 >